-'The view from the War Memorial is widely recognised as one of the classic views of Canberra... with the War Memorial in the foreground, (the view) is dominated by Anzac Parade and channelled through the portal buildings of the Anzac Park offices to terminate at Parliament House.'
-(ACT Heritage 1998, p.
-3)
+'The view from the War Memorial is widely recognised as one of the classic views of Canberra... with the War Memorial in the foreground, (the view) is dominated by Anzac Parade and channelled through the portal buildings of the Anzac Park offices to terminate at Parliament House' (that is the Parliament House Vista view in reverse) (ACT Heritage 1998, p.
+3).

-'Its vista, linking the Memorial with Parliament House, adds aesthetic and emotional value to the places which has become one of the major cultural landscapes of Australia.'
-(ACT Heritage 1998, p.
-5)
+'Its vista, linking the Memorial with Parliament House, adds aesthetic and emotional value to the places which has become one of the major cultural landscapes of Australia' (ACT Heritage 1998, p.
+5).